Human genome: Sequencing

+In 2023, a draft human pangenome reference was published.
+It is based on 47 genomes from persons of varied ethnicity.
+Plans are underway for an improved reference capturing still more biodiversity from a still wider sample.

 Genomic variation in humans

 Human reference genome

 With the exception of identical twins, all humans show significant variation in genomic DNA sequences.
 The human reference genome (HRG) is used as a standard sequence reference.

 There are several important points concerning the human reference genome: